rohannegi1104/Docker-Image-Of-Simple-Python-Flask-Application/README.md

 # Docker Image with simple Python-Flask Application

 The goal of this example is to show you how to get a Python-Flask application into a Docker container.
-The guide is intended for development, and not for a production deployment.
+The guide is intended for development, and not for production deployment.
 The guide assumes you have a basic understanding of how a Python application is structured.
-We will create a simple web application in Python, then we will build a Docker image for that application, and lastly we will instantiate a container from that image.
+We will create a simple web application in Python, then we will build a Docker image for that application, and lastly, we will instantiate a container from that image.

 ## Prerequisites
 - SSH root access to VPS/Dedicated Server

 ## Install Docker Engine

 Docker Engine is available on a variety of Linux platforms, macOS and Windows 10 through Docker Desktop, and as a static binary installation.
-Please follow the Docker [officical document](https://docs.docker.com/engine/install/)  for Docker Installation.
+Please follow the Docker [official document](https://docs.docker.com/engine/install/)  for Docker Installation.

 ## Building the Docker image